2017 Dhaka Senior Division League

-2017 Dhaka Senior Division Football League, also known as Saif Powertec Senior Division Football League due to sponsorship reasons, was the 57th functioning season since official recognition and 5th season as Bangladesh's third-tier.
+The 2017 Dhaka Senior Division Football League, also known as Saif Powertec Senior Division Football League due to sponsorship reasons, was the 57th functioning season since official recognition and 5th season as Bangladesh's third-tier.
 A total of 12 teams participated in the league, which ran from 31 March to 22 May 2017.

 Venue

 All matches were held at the BSSS Mostafa Kamal Stadium in Dhaka, Bangladesh.